Skip to main content

 After-hours/weekend support is available through the Residence Life and Housing office (RA, GRC, or AD) or the Counseling Center Crisis Line at 410-617-5530, which can assist with connecting to confidential campus resources.
 To contact Residence Life and Housing staff after-hours, call Public Safety at 410-617-5911 and request to speak with the Assistant Director on-call.

 Students who have experienced dating violence or stalking may need no contact orders, flexibility around class attendance and assignments, their on-campus obligations, and having a safe space to reside on campus.
-The Office of Title IX provides accommodations for students who experienced dating violence, including support with no contact orders, housing, and on-campus activities.
+The Office of Title IX and Bias Compliance provides accommodations for students who experienced dating violence, including support with no contact orders, housing, and on-campus activities.
 Students do not need to file a Title IX report to access accommodations.

 Reporting Options

 Students have options to report dating violence and stalking through the on-campus conduct process and/or for criminal proceedings with off-campus law enforcement.
 The decision to report dating violence for adjudication on or off-campus is made by the survivor and is not mandatory.
 Students are eligible for supportive services on-campus regardless of whether dating violence is formally reported.
-On-campus reporting occurs through the Office of Title IX, Public Safety, and the Sexual Violence Prevention Response and Education Coordinator can assist with making reports to off-campus law enforcement, when requested.
+On-campus reporting occurs through the Office of Title IX and Bias Compliance, Public Safety, and the Sexual Violence Prevention Response and Education Coordinator can assist with making reports to off-campus law enforcement, when requested.

 Additional Information